simdjson/simdjson/doc/basics.md

 cout << cars.at_pointer("/0/tire_pressure/1") << endl; // Prints 39.9
 ```

-A JSON Path is a sequence of segments each starting with the '/' character.
-Within arrays, an integer
+A JSON Pointer path is a sequence of segments each starting with the '/' character.
+Within arrays, a zero-based integer
 index allows you to select the indexed node.
 Within objects, the string value of the key allows you to
 select the value.
 If your keys contain the characters '/' or '~', they must be escaped as '~1' and
 '~0' respectively.
-An empty JSON Path refers to the whole document.
+An empty JSON Pointer Path refers to the whole document.

 For multiple JSON pointer queries on a document, one can call `at_pointer` multiple times.